kalyfabdalla/feedback-vehicle-segmentation/README.md

 [Paper](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=7424020) - Adaptive Method for Segmentation of Vehicles through Local Threshold in the Gaussian Mixture Model

-## Disclaimer

-This code has been tested under Mint 17.
-This is research code, any fitness for a particular purpose is disclaimed.

-## Licence

-The source code is released under a GPLv3 licence.
-A closed-source professional edition is available for commercial purposes.
-In this case, please contact the authors for further info.

 ## Citing

 If you use this code in an academic context, please cite the following publication: